aliAljaffer/aliAljaffer.github.io/src/data/image-captioning.md

 ## Overview

 Serverless Alt-Text Generation for better accessibility on the web using AI, built mostly on Amazon Web Services.
-Started as a proof-of-concept and ended up just working on building it :).
-Frontend is built on **React**, Backend is entirely serverless and secured using AWS Cognito.
+Started as a proof-of-concept and ended up just working on building it. 😊 Frontend is built on **React**, Backend is entirely serverless and secured using AWS Cognito.
 The resulting caption is returned to the user through a fully decoupled, secure, and scalable architecture.

 Video showcase and architecture discussion: [https://youtu.be/oZR8Nvrwt4Q](https://youtu.be/oZR8Nvrwt4Q)